moGaara/library-management-system-/README.md

 ## API Documentation
 The API allows interaction with the Library Management System programmatically.
 Below is a list of the available endpoints and their usage.

+Register
+- POST /api/register
+- Note: the system accepts only gmail accounts.
+- Register a new user to the system by sending
+  {
+      "firstName" : "test",
+      "lastName" : "test",
+      "email" : "test@gmail.com",
+      "password" : "pass"
+  }
+- Response: you will get a JWT token that you will need to send any other endpoint to be able to use them.

+Login
+- POST api/login
+- Log in to the system using email and password.
+- Response: you will get a JWT token that you will need to send any other endpoint to be able to use them.

+Logout
+- POST api/logout
+- Logout by sending the JWT token.

 Get Book
-- Get /api/books/{id}
+- GET /api/books/{id}
 - getting the details of specific book by sending the id.
 - Response: it will retreive the title, author and puplish year.

 Get all books
-- Get /api/books
+- GET /api/books
-- getting the details of all books in the system
+- getting the details of all books in the system.
 - Response: it will retreive the title, author and puplish year.

 Add Book
-- Post /api/books
+- POST /api/books
-- Add book to the library
+- Add book to the library.
 - in the request send this book details as follow:
   {
     "title" : "Your Book Title",